Dikshav07/Hate-speech-Detection/README.md

 # How to run the project?
 1. Clone or download this repository to your local machine.
-2. Install all the libraries
+2. Install all the libraries mentioned in the requirements.txt file with the command pip install -r requirements.txt
 3. Open your terminal/command prompt from your project directory and run the file main.py by executing the command python app.py
 4. Go to your browser and type http://127.0.0.1:5000/ in the address bar.
 5. And That's it!!

+# Architecture